 Sirgy et al. (2000) states that the retail environment or store environment refers to two terminologies including store locations and store atmosphere.
 Store location refers to store placed geographically, close to consumers and to other public infrastructures, while store atmosphere refers to atmosphere inside the store or selling area.
 Berman and Evans (2013) define store atmosphere as physical characteristics of the store including physical facilities, signs of information, music and scent.
-All physical characteristics are intended to provide convenience to consumers to enjoy the shopping experience and gain satisfaction in shopping.
-Turley and Milliman (2000) identify the antecedent of the store atmosphere into five categories: (1) external variables, environment surrounding the store, (2) general interior, atmosphere or situation inside the store, (3) layout and design variables consisting of design and allocation of space, placement of facilities, grouping of goods, waiting rooms, queues and furniture, (4) point of purchase and decoration variables including product displays, point of purchase displays, instructions and cards, artwork and price displays, (5) human resource variables consisting of worker characteristics, uniforms, crowds, customer characteristics and privacy.
+All physical characteristics are intended to provide provide a provide a provide a provide and Milliman (2000) identify the antecedent of the store atmosphere into five categories: (1) external variables, environment surrounding the store, (2) general interior, atmosphere or situation inside the store, (3) layout and design variables consisting of design and allocation of space, placement of facilities, grouping of goods, waiting rooms, queues and furniture, (4) point of purchase and decoration variables including product displays, point of purchase displays, instructions and cards, artwork and price displays, (5) human resource variables consisting of worker characteristics, uniforms, crowds, customer characteristics and privacy.